collab-uniba/SO_reputation/README.md

 A script that computes an approximation of the reputation gained by a Stack Overflow user up to a given date.

-The script can be test online at this [address](http://ugres.di.uniba.it:9090/StackOverflowClient/StackOverflowReputation.jsp) (**Note: Be patient, it may take a few seconds.**).
+The script can be test online at this [address](http://ugres.di.uniba.it:9090/StackOverflowClient/StackOverflowReputation.jsp) (**Be patient, it may take a few seconds.**).

 Furthermore, you can use our webservice in your own app.
 Check the [RESTful API documentation page](https://github.com/collab-uniba/SO_reputation/wiki/RESTful-API-Doc) for more.